-On May 19, PPB President Allan Perris will present the Art Gilmore Career Achievement Award to Marilyn McCoo and Billy Davis, Jr., two of America’s greatest recording artists.
+On May 19, PPB President Allan Perris presented the Art Gilmore Career Achievement Award to seven- time Grammy Award winners Marilyn McCoo and Billy Davis, Jr., two of America’s greatest recording artists.

-As members of famous vocal group The 5th Dimension, these prolific singers recorded such hits as “Up, Up and Away,” "One Less Bell to Answer," "Aquarius/Let the Sunshine In" and many others.
+As the original lead singers of the legendary vocal group The 5th Dimension, these prolific singers recorded such hits as “Up, Up and Away,” "One Less Bell to Answer," "Aquarius/Let the Sunshine In" and many others.
 They've earned seven Grammy Awards, plus 15 Gold and three Platinum albums.

 The two met in 1966 when Billy established The 5th Dimension, and the group recorded their first big hit, “Up, Up and Away,” written by Jimmy Webb, in 1967.
 The song won four 1968 Grammy Awards and was the title track to their first LP.
 The medley of “Aquarius” and “Let the Sunshine In” from the musical “Hair” reached number 1 on the “Billboard Hot 100” chart in April to May of 1969, and won the Grammy for “Record of the Year.”